HAProxy

-HAProxy is a free and open source software that provides a high availability load balancer and reverse proxy for TCP and HTTP-based applications that spreads requests across multiple servers.
+HAProxy is a free and open source software that provides a high availability load balancer and proxy (forward proxy, reverse proxy) for TCP and HTTP-based applications that spreads requests across multiple servers.
 It is written in C and has a reputation for being fast and efficient (in terms of processor and memory usage).

 HAProxy is used by a number of high-profile websites including GoDaddy, GitHub, Bitbucket, Stack Overflow, Reddit, Slack, Speedtest.net, Tumblr, Twitter and Tuenti and is used in the OpsWorks product from Amazon Web Services.

 History

 HAProxy was written in 2000 by Willy Tarreau, a core contributor to the Linux kernel, who still maintains the project.

 In 2013, the company HAProxy Technologies, LLC was created.
 The company provides a commercial offering, HAProxy Enterprise and appliance-based application-delivery controllers named ALOHA.